 Alexander James has earned a reputation as someone working within one of the most demanding studio practices today.
 Last time we spoke to the artist, he explained his attraction to water a medium for photography, and how it serves as an analogue special effect in his work

-Dellasposa at The Herrick Gallery in Mayfair will be opening its doors to their latest exhibition ‘Death of The Dream’, comprising of new works by contemporary British artist Alexander James.
+Dellasposa will be opening its doors to their latest exhibition ‘Death of The Dream’, comprising of new works by contemporary British artist Alexander James.
 From 4- 17 September, two bodies of work will be shown.

 LONDON.-Dellasposa Fine Art announces the highly anticipated exhibition Death of the Dream.
 The work by distinguished British contemporary artist Alexander James unveiled by Dellasposa Fine Art, in association with Herrick Gallery, between 4th - 17th September, 2017.

 The artist Alexander James disagrees.
 He has been producing underwater photographs of flowers and people for the last three decades, always wrapped up in Romanticism: the melancholia of everything being temporary and already gone; the exquisite beauty; the fated end; the sublime.